mebishalnapit/creative-blog/readme.txt

 = Theme Features Usage =
 All the available options of this theme can be used from Appearance > Customize.

+= Page Template =
+In this theme, we have added the Contact Page template so that you can make your contact page sidebar to be unique without using the plugins for this feature.

 == TRANSLATIONS ==
 If you've translated this theme into your native language, then, feel free to send the translation file to mebishalnapit@gmail.com and we will include it within the theme from next version update.